 Our group arrives to Belize International Airport and transfers by van to the Black Orchid Resort.
 After getting settled into our accommodations, we will enjoy a dinner together followed by an orientation to our Belizean Adventure.
 Our trip officially begins pool side at our river front resort!
-Overnight: double occupancy rooms with private bathrooms.
+Overnight: double occupancy rooms, air conditioned with private bathrooms.
 We will spend the next 3 nights at the Black Orchid Resort.

 Today’s adventure begins as we head north to the Orange Walk District where we’ll begin our tour of Lamanai, “the submerged crocodile.”
 We’ll travel by motorboat up the New River to this ancient site looking for marsh residents such as herons, birds of prey and crocodiles along the way.
 Lamanai has a rich history beginning in 1500 B.C. to 1650 AD, making it the longest occupation of any Mayan site studied to date.
 We will have a special guided tour of the ruins before heading back to the river front resort of Black Orchid.